A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Problem Formulation

+Note that linear {systems} are widely used in the literature to model generation {dynamics} (see e.g. \cite[Section 11.1]{Bergen_Vittal}, \cite[Section 11.1.7]{machowski2011power}).
+Such models are particularly relevant when small disturbances are considered.
+Furthermore, the Assumption that $A$ is Hurwitz, {i.e., generation dynamics are open-loop stable, is} in line with {practical implementations}.

-Our aim in this paper is to provide conditions on the dynamics described in \eqref{dynsys} and the choice of input $u_j$ that allow for stability and optimality guarantees and ensure the satisfaction of secondary frequency control objectives.
+The aim of this paper is to provide design conditions for the dynamics and control inputs of \eqref{dynsys} that ensure that secondary frequency control objectives are satisfied and stability and optimality are guaranteed.